Rio Monterroso: Original culvert

+At present, after its reorganization, the old crossing of Estepona articulates, in its entirety, the promenade of the urban center.
+It corresponds to Avenida de España, and consists of two three-lane sections with an intermediate roundabout at the confluence with Avenida Juan Carlos I. The first of the sections, which corresponds to the fishermen's neighborhood, has two lanes in the direction of Cádiz and one in the direction of Malaga, and has its origin in the roundabout connecting with Avenida del Carmen.
+The second, which corresponds to the historic center, has two lanes in the direction of Malaga and one in the direction of Cádiz, and ends at the roundabout connecting with Avenida del Litoral and Avenida de Andalucía.

 In April 1965, the Monterroso River was originally culverted on the coastline and extended was approximately 45 m long for use as the n340 passover.
 The n340 is a road over 1000 km long, was the only road connecting two halves of southern Andalusia, and had large amounts of traffic.
 The culvert was originally budgeted at 294,053.93 Pesetas however the finish price costed 9,828,431.02 Pesetas.

 Like the original Monterroso river culvert, most Spanish culverts from that era featured a vaulted ceiling, which is where the name "Embovedado" comes from when associated with culverts in Spain.

 In 1970 the original 60s culvert was extended with a rectangular beam bridge with a span of about 10 metres, 3 years later the modern Av de Juan Carlos 1 culvert was constructed using the same dimensions as the bridge.
 The arches of the original culvert were embedded into the bridge.

 On October 10, 1986, due to the funneling effect of the rectangular culvert, the 1965 culvert shifted breaking apart the surrounding bridges, causing a 700 square metre sinkhole.